AlecAivazis/redux-responsive/README.md

 This library supports using [redux-immutable](https://www.npmjs.com/package/redux-immutable) to make the **root** of your state an Immutable.js Map or Record.

 However, transforming the branch of state managed by `redux-responsive` into Immutable data is not supported, because the `redux-responsive` reducer expects vanilla JS.
 Please keep this in mind if you're using SSR and transforming your state before hydrating.

+## FAQ

+redux-responsive is returning the wrong breakpoint on mobile devices, what may be causing this?
+> This may be caused by not having the `<meta name="viewport">` tag in the head of your HTML.
+Adding this code may resolve your issue: `<meta name="viewport" content="width=device-width, height=device-height, initial-scale=1.0, minimum-scale=1.0">`.
+Read more [here](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag) on how it works.

 ## Versioning